huggingface/diffusers/examples/flux-control/README.md

 # Training Control LoRA with Flux

 This (experimental) example shows how to train Control LoRAs with [Flux](https://huggingface.co/black-forest-labs/FLUX.1-dev) by conditioning it with additional structural controls (like depth maps, poses, etc.).
+We provide a script for full fine-tuning, too, refer to [this section](#full-fine-tuning).

 To incorporate additional condition latents, we expand the input features of Flux.1-Dev from 64 to 128.
 The first 64 channels correspond to the original input latents to be denoised, while the latter 64 channels correspond to control latents.
 This expansion happens on the `x_embedder` layer, where the combined latents are projected to the expected feature dimension of rest of the network.
 Inference is performed using the `FluxControlPipeline`.